Art and Design Course Description(s)

 Introduction to alternative photographic processes and medium format cameras.
-Basic design principles are applied from Photography 1 with more advanced opportunities for self expression and conceptualization.
+Skills learned in Photography 1 are applied with more advanced opportunities for self expression and conceptualization.
 Students will gain a working knowledge of the history of photography.
-Topics may include: toning, Cyanotype, VanDyke brown, liquid emulsion, Fuji film, digital negatives, and bookbinding.
+Topics may include: Cyanotype, VanDyke brown, Fuji film, digital negatives, handmade Pinhole cameras, Encaustic, liquid emulsion, and bookbinding.
 Fees: Additional fee required.
 Prerequisites: ARDE2760

 ARDE3950 Modern and Contemporary Art History (3)

 The history of visual art from Impressionism in the 19th century to contemporary art in the 21st century, including a survey of art criticism and theory.
 Focused on the development of modern and contemporary art and its relationship to experience as a defining factor, this course is an exploration of the impact and implications for current art production and reception.
 Exposure to contemporary art through field trips to galleries and museums.
 Offered alternate years.
 Fees: Additional fee required.

 ARDE4030 Sculptural Installation (3)